Quicklist: Sewing Machines

-Manual sewing machines are run by pedaling and therefore, no electricity or battery is required to run them.
-They have simple functions and basic features and hence are quite cost-effective.
-However, they are quite slow as compared to electronic or computerized sewing machines.
+Manual sewing machines are either hand-operated or use a foot pedal (treadle) and require no electricity or battery to run them.
+They feature simple functions and basic features, however, they are also quite slow compared to electronic or computerized sewing machines.

-- Manual sewing machines are the cheapest sewing machine in the market
+- Manual sewing machines are the cheapest sewing machine on the market

 - Since they do not have wiring, they are very low maintenance